elastic/connectors/docs/DEVELOPING.md

 ##### `fetch_size`

-Number of rows to fetch on each call.
+The number of rows to fetch on each call to PostgreSQL.
 Default value is `50`.

 ##### `retry_count`